Modifying an Event Mesh

 2. Select Mesh Manager from the navigation bar.

-3. In Mesh Manager, click Mesh Actions and select Edit.
+3. On the tile for an event mesh, click Mesh Actions and select Edit.

-4. On the Edit Mesh page, beside the name service, click Mesh Actions and select Edit.
+4. On the Edit Mesh page, beside the name of each event broker service that you want to remove, click Mesh Actions, and select Remove Service.

-7. Review the in the Links pane that summarizes the changes, modify as required, and then click Save Changes.
+5. Review the summary of changes in the Links pane and then click Save Changes.

 2. Select Mesh Manager from the navigation bar.

-3. In Mesh Manager, click Mesh Actions and select Edit.
+3. On the tile for an event mesh, click Mesh Actions and select Edit.

 4. Click in the Mesh Name field and change the text in the field.